akigmm/etl_pipeline/README.md

 ### Setting Up Airflow

-I have written detailed instruction on how to setup Airflow using AWS CloudFormation script.
-Check out - [Airflow using AWS CloudFormation](https://github.com/san089/Data_Engineering_Projects/blob/master/Airflow_Livy_Setup_CloudFormation.md)

 **NOTE: This setup uses EC2 instance and a Postgres RDS instance.
 Make sure to check out charges before running the CloudFromation Stack.**

 Project uses `sshtunnel` to submit spark jobs using a ssh connection from the EC2 instance.
 This setup does not automatically install `sshtunnel` for apache airflow.
 You can install by running below command:

     pip install apache-airflow[sshtunnel]

-Finally, copy the dag and plugin folder to EC2 inside airflow home directory.
-Also, checkout [Airflow Connection](https://github.com/san089/goodreads_etl_pipeline/blob/master/docs/Airflow_Connections.md) for setting up connection to EMR and Redshift from Airflow.
+Finally, copy the dag and plugin folder to EC2 inside airflow home directory

 ### Setting up EMR
 Spinning up EMR cluster is pretty straight forward.
 You can use AWS Guide available [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html).